didiersmith/steve/chapters/the-new-australia-penal-colony.md

 "Heh.
 Yes boss, seems like an, er, prime investment opportunity," responded the kid.

 Stacy II looked around for her railgun.
-She'd left it where they'd landed, several meters away.
+She'd left it next to the boat, several meters away.
 Without hesitating, she leapt to her feet and started sprinting towards the gun.

 The man roared and charged.
 He tackled her well before she reached the gun.
 He pinned her on the ground by her throat and tore at her clothing with his other hand.